Code-Institute-Submissions/vegan-project/README.md

 # Jakub Ostaszewski
 ##  My first User Centric Frontend Development Milestone Project for Code Institute.
 I was required to create a Milestone Project based on everything I learned so far.
-The project will consist of a blog website, and I will be using the first three modules of the course, mainly.
+The project will be a blog website, for which I will be using the first three modules of the course, mainly.
-In this case, I am going to use HTML for the writing, CSS to design the website itself and Bootstrap in order to build a mobile version.
+In this case, I am going to use HTML to write all the texts, CSS to design the website itself and Bootstrap in order to build a mobile version.

 # Idea
-I had many ideas for my first project,
+At first, the project was going to be a restaurant's website.
-As its my first one i wanted to use content about i know something.
-I decided to created vegan activist website as i thought restaurant project will be to often used idea , also i wanted to share information what i learned in the past.
+As it is my first milestone project, I wanted to use as much knowledge as possible from what I learned during the course.
+Therefore, I decided to create a vegan activism website instead, as I thought this idea is more innovative and original; and also, it allows me to share a bit of my own ideals.

 # UXac

-The content creator of the website is a vegan activist who wants to share information, such as how his group became the vegans and how people interested in help can do it.
+The content creator of the website is a group of animal rights activists.

-It will be website where the visitors can experience story of the normal person and his friends as them who change himself on pourposs to help animals.
-That might to motivate the others to help and show them easy way to.
+Fistly, their main goal is to share information in order to, not only spread awareness and help end the animal abuse, but also help people make more healthy food choices such as a plant based diet, which would also have a better impact in our environment.

+Also, the website will be used as a platform where those interested in making the switch to a vegan lifestyle will be able to find tips, others' expieriences, activism speeches...

+Furthermore, visitors will also be able to read the group's story on their origin as vegan and why they decided to join the fight for animals rights.

 ## As a visitor.
-1. As a visitor, I want to know story what can bring me closer to the Subject.
+1. As a visitor, I want to know what all this is about and how it started.
-2. As a visitor, I want to see as it has members and could exist.
+2. As a visitor, I want be shown ways to get involved to help the cause.
-3. As a visitor, I want to be motivated to help.
+3. As a visitor, I would like to make part of a growing community.
-4. As a visitor, I want to get ideas how help.
+4. As a visitor, I want to find ideas on how to sart being vegan.
-5. As a visitor, I will contact them if i am going to be interest
+5. As a visitor, I want to be able to contact the group, in case of need.

-## As a Owner.
+## As the Owner.
-1. As a owner, I want to share my story and pourpose of existance my activisms.
+1. As the owner, I want to share my story and my goal as an activist.
-2. As a owner, I want to show with who i am working to make visitor sure that i am not alone in this
+2. As the owner, I want to make visitors realize that animals need their help.
+3. As the owner, I want to show everyone, the group whose work is behind this project.
-3. As a owner, I want to make visitors feel as we need them to help.
+4. As the owner, I want to give the visitor as many resources as needed to become vegan.
-4. As a owner, I want to give them ideas how to help us.
+4. As the owner, I want to give them ideas on how to help the animals.
-5. As a owner, I want to give them option to contact us and ask whatever they want.
+5. As the owner, I want to give the visitor the chance to contact us if they have any questions or suggestions.

 # Owner Requirements and Expectations

 ## Requirements

-* Provide information about owner
+* Provide some insights about the owner.
-* Information about his purpouse
+* State his purpouse.
-* Information about veganism
+* Educate about veganism.
-* Provide motive to work content
-* Provide design matching to Subject
+* Provide direct instructions on how to help animals.
-* Provide a contact form on the top and down of the side
+* Provide a contact link to the different social networks of the website.
+* Set all the above in a design matching to the subject.

 ## Expectation

-* Owner story should be interesting
+* Visitor's experience should be both fun and educative.
-* Text about Veganism should show good reasons to became one of them
+* The introduction to Veganism should show reasons good enough to adopt this lifestyle.
-* content should motive visitors to help animals
+* The content itself should motivate visitors to want to get involved.
-* Navigate visitors how they can help
-* Allow visitors contact Activist group
+* The visitors should leave the website knowing exactly what actions to take in order to help the cause.
+* The visitors should be able to find the contact details of the content creators.

 ## Wireframes